 The software has been shown millions of images of the items that its robots might come across as they separate recyclables from landfill, which means it can even tell you how many of the coffee cups are Starbucks, with an accuracy rate of 99%.

-To give you an idea of how much this is (and it remains an abstract notion for most of us), one tonne of carbon dioxide is the average emission of one passenger on a return-flight from Paris to New York.
+To give you an idea of how much this is (and it remains an abstract notion for most of us), one tonne of carbon dioxide is the average emission of one passenger on a return flight from Paris to New York.
 The average American car emits about seven tonnes of CO2 in a year and the United States as a whole, over seven billion tonnes; and worldwide, almost 30 billion tonnes.

-They kicked off 2021 with $55 million in funding to accelerate innovation and scale commercialisation.
+In 2021, they secured $55 million in funding to accelerate innovation and scale commercialisation.
 “The new capital will also support our expansion into new markets, domestically and internationally, across the waste management value chain, including producers and consumer packaged goods companies to help them achieve their recycled content and sustainability goals.”

 Demand for AMP’s AI and robotics technology has hugely accelerated recently as they saw a significant increase in orders and interest in deploying its technology on a larger scale.
 Since the onset of COVID-19, businesses have been turning to automation to keep employees safe amid social distancing requirements and navigate ongoing labour shortages.
 One solution: Let robots do the job.